 In words, this mechanism hires the agent for sure when a strict majority of his reported signals up to t match the outcome.
-When the agent reports an equal number of h and l signals through period t (so both states are equally likely), then the period-t report serves as a tie breaker and determines the hiring decision.
+When the agent reports an equal number of h and l signals through period t, then his period-t report determines the hiring decision.
+Effectively, this is a tie breaking rule since the agent's belief assigns equal likelihood to both states.10

-It is straightforward to argue that truth-telling is optimal for both types g and b in response to the mechanism defined in (2).
-To see this, note that the agent does not have an incentive to misreport before period t even if he could pick a reporting strategy $\tilde{s}^t$ after observing all t signals $s^t$ (instead of having to report them sequentially), as the majority of the signals corresponds to the outcome that is more likely to arise.
-Additionally, since the signals reported after period t do not affect the hiring decision, it is trivially optimal to report them truthfully.
-Finally, since the good type is always more likely to observe a majority of signals corresponding to the underlying state, he will be hired with greater probability than the bad type, and hence this mechanism always achieves nontrivial screening.
+It is straightforward to argue that truthtelling is optimal for both types g and b in response to the mechanism defined in (2).
+To see this, note that the agent does not have an incentive to misreport before period t even if he could pick a reporting strategy \tilde{s}^t after observing all t signals s^t (instead of having to report them sequentially), as the majority of the signals corresponds to the outcome